 Hearing on Application for Default Judgment by the Court.

-If the party against whom entry of default judgment is sought has appeared in the action or the Court determines that evidence is necessary to fix the amount due, compute damages, or establish the truth of any averment, the Court will set a hearing.
-If the underlying action (1) objects to discharge, (2) objects to the dischargeability of a debt, or (3) raises an allegation of fraud, the Court will set a hearing unless it finds sufficient evidence in the record to enter a default judgment without a hearing.
+If the party against whom entry of default judgment is sought has appeared in the action or the Court determines that evidence is necessary to fix the amount due, compute damages, or establish the truth of any alleged fact, the Court will set a hearing.
+If the underlying action (1) objects to discharge, (2) objects to the dischargeability of a debt, or (3) raises an allegation of fraud, the Court will generally set a hearing.
+In rare circumstances, the Court may waive a hearing, but only if it finds sufficient evidence in the record to enter a default judgment without a hearing.

 Vt.
 LBR 7056-1.
 Summary Judgment – Generally.